How To Keep Rabbits Cool In The Summer Heat

 This post may contain affiliate links.
 If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-Keeping your rabbit cool in the summer heat can be a stressful thing.
-Heat is their worst enemy even more than the cold.
+Knowing how to keep rabbits cool in the summer heat can be a stressful thing.
+Heat is their worst enemy especially if there is high humidity.